Thursday, January 5, 2017

 Kirk Mohney has asked me to respond to your inquiry about the Theodore Roosevelt photograph.

-First, please let me say that I have never seen this photograph, and it is a wonderful image for the history of Maine politics.
+First, please let me say that I have never seen this photograph, and it is a wonderful image of the history of Maine politics.

 Please let me know if I can be of further assistance in this manner.